-Established in February 2007, the MDAA Advisory Board is made up of a combination of prominent community leaders throughout our country and retired United States Military flag officers from the field of Missile Defense.
-Their purpose is to support our mission of educating the American public and our leaders on Missile Defense, so that we can continue to develop and deploy missile defenses to make our world a safer place and protect our way of life.
+MDAA Advisory Board, which was established in February 2007, is made up of a combination of retired U.S. government and military officials who have directly contributed to the development of the missile defense program.
+Their purpose is to support MDAA’s mission of educating the American public so that we can continue to develop and deploy missile defenses to make our world a safer place.

 Ambassador Robert Joseph